paulcap510/hotel-booking-fastapi/README.md

 - Hosts can add, edit, and delete rooms for their properties
 - Hosts can view and manage bookings for their properties

+### Location-based Search
+Hotel search resolves the searched city to coordinates via OpenStreetMap's Nominatim geocoding API, then returns hotels within a 20-mile radius (distance calculated via the Haversine formula) rather than relying on exact string matching against a `city` field.
+This means a search for "Tokyo" correctly surfaces hotels listed under "Shibuya" or "Yokohama," an earlier version of this feature stored a precomputed "metro area" per hotel at creation time and matched against that, but this was dropped in favor of live radius search once it became clear that administrative city/region boundaries (e.g., whether Shibuya or Tokyo is the "city") are inconsistent even within a single geocoding provider's own data.
+Radius search sidesteps that ambiguity entirely, since physical distance doesn't depend on how a place's administrative hierarchy happens to be labeled.

+Each hotel's coordinates are geocoded once, at creation time, and stored — the search itself only geocodes the search term live (one request per search), not every hotel on every search.

+Nominatim was chosen over Google's Geocoding API specifically to avoid requiring a billing account for a portfolio project.
+It's free and requires no API key, but has real constraints worth knowing: a 1 request/second rate limit, a required identifying User-Agent header, and results are only guaranteed reliable for reasonably well-known place names.
+****
 ### Experiences
 - Hosts can create, edit, deactivate, and reactivate experience listings (e.g. tours, activities), including image upload
 - Guests can browse experiences (homepage features a random rotating selection) and view experience detail pages